christopher5106/FastAnnotationTool/README.md

     - augment size (up arrow key)
     - downsize (down arrow key)

+For platforms for which pressing FN with arrow key does not change key value, press **Space bar** to change into "Rotation/Scale" mode and use arrow keys.

 - **BACKSPACE**: erase the currently active rectangle.

 - **ESC**: next init rectangle or next image (without save)